xulihang/EAN13_Reader/README.md

 ## Workflow

-The program first detects possible barcodes areas and then tries to decode them.
-Here is the specific workflows of detection and decoding.
+The program first detects possible barcode areas and then tries to decode them.
+Here are the specific workflows of detection and decoding.

 Detection workflow: